cnbeining/Mukioplayer-Py-Mac/README.md

 Make sure you use Python 2.7, 3.3 won’t work for it doesn’t have some important network modules.

 This software is not made for playing anything above the folder “~”.
 Don’t get surprised if it gives you funny results.
+(Update: Now it should can play things regardless the original location.)

 I am completely new to Python and programming, so do please help me to improve this, and I would appreciate it very much.